7 Tips on How to Create 1960s Fashion Look on a Budget

-Double breasted suits were also a thing among working-class men while coats with solid color patterns like tartan, plaids and the likes were acceptable as sports jackets.
+Double-breasted suits were also a thing among working-class men while coats with solid colour patterns like tartan, plaids and the likes were acceptable as sports jackets.
 This decade also saw the beginning of the now somewhat common combination of sweater vets with a suit coat or worn in place of a coat.

 Zalora offers a wide range selection in the men’s category that will easily allow you to invoke the spirit of the 60’s casual and corporate fashion once more.
 The best part is, you can do it at a very low cost because Zalora never disappoints when it comes to discounts.